 Consider this post the beginner’s guide to how to practice meditation.

-We’ll cover the benefits of meditating, the importance of establishing a routine, and numerous ways to meditate.
+We’ll cover the physical and mental well-being benefits of meditating, the importance of establishing a routine, and numerous ways to meditate.
 Read on to add a little more om to your life.

 The Benefits of Having a Meditation Routine